shxroi/SAFED/README.md

-# SAFED - Safety Supervision System
+# SAFED - System Automation for Field

 SAFED is a comprehensive safety supervision application built with **Nuxt 4**, designed to manage operations, safety checklists, staff assignments, and reporting.